liangyuxuan1/phasefunction/README.md

 The results demonstrate that, first of all, the training procedure converges (Fig. 5, Fig. 6), and the network learns to predict the optical parameters.
 The prediction accuracy improves as the learning process proceeds, as shown by the increasing rate of small relative error samples (Fig. 7) and decreasing rate of large relative error samples (Fig. 8).

-### Step 4: Estimation the Phase Function together with the optical parameters (Model-2)
+### Step 4: Estimation of the Phase Function together with the optical parameters (Model-2)

 Since the objective of this study is to estimate the phase function directly from the observations, Model-1 is modified to estimate the phase function together with $u_a$ and $u_s$.
 The diagram of the model (Model-2) is shown in Fig. 9.
 The Gaussian Mixture Model (GMM) is used to fit the phase function.
 The FC layer estimates the parameters of the Gaussian kernels including the weight $w_i$, the mean $m_i$, and the standard deviation $\sigma_i$, $i=1,\dots,N$, where $N$ is the number of Gaussian kernels, which is set to 10 in the following experiments.
 Therefore the outputs of the FC layer consists of $N\times 3$ neurons for Gaussian kernel estimation and 2 neurons for $u_a$ and $u_s$ estimation.